You are viewing a story from harrypotterfanfiction.com

 She took a second glance.
 So it was.

-Puddlemere had already rejected her — rejection number five, if she remembered correctly.
+Puddlemere had already rejected her—rejection number five.
 There was no reason for any further owls from them.
 A bubble of hope bloomed in her throat that she quickly tried to squash.
 High expectations were Bad, with a capital B. Pessimism was the road to pleasant surprises.

 She stood up so Jeremy could read over her shoulder.
 With shaking hands, she opened the parchment.
 Her eyes darted down the paper, wanting to skim it all at once, but she finally settled her attention at the beginning: